vineelko/patina/docs/src/component/interface.md

     C --> F[Remove from Dispatch Queue]
 ```

 In the Patina DXE Core, a component is simply a trait implementation.
-So long as a struct implements
+So long as a struct implements the
+[Component][patina_sdk] trait and the [IntoComponent][patina_sdk] (Used to convert it to `Box<dyn Component>`), then it
-[IntoComponent][patina_sdk], it can be consumed and executed by the Patina DXE Core. [patina_sdk][patina_sdk] currently
+can be consumed and executed by the Patina DXE Core.
+While a developer can elect to create their own implementation of
-provides two implementations for `Component`:

-1. [FunctionComponent][patina_sdk]: this type cannot be instantiated manually, but a blanket implementation of the
-`IntoComponent` trait allows any function whose parameters support dependency injection to be converted into a
-`FunctionComponent`.
+[Component][patina_sdk] if they wish, [patina_sdk][patina_sdk] currently provides a single implementation that makes it
+easy to turn any struct or enum into a Component.

-2. [StructComponent][patina_sdk]: this type cannot be instantiated manually, but a derive proc-macro of
+This single implementation is the [StructComponent][patina_sdk], which cannot be instantiated manually; a derive
-`IntoComponent` is provided that allows any struct or enum to be used as a component.
+proc-macro of `IntoComponent` is provided that allows any struct or enum to be used as a component.
 This derive proc-macro
 expects that a `Self::entry_point(self, ...) -> patina_sdk::error::Result<()> { ... }` exists, where the `...` in the
 function definition can be any number of parameters that support dependency injection as shown below.
 The function
 name can be overwritten with the attribute macro `#[entry_point(path = path::to::func)]` on the same struct.